evgomes/jwt-api/README.md

 #### Requesting access tokens

-To request access tokens, do a post request to `http://localhost:5000/api/login` passing a JSON object with a user e-mail and password.
+To request access tokens, do a post request to `http://localhost:5000/api/login` sending a JSON object with user credentials.
 The response will be a JSON object with:

  - An access token which can be used to access protected API endpoints;
  - A request token, necessary to get a new access token when an access token expires;